NeuroTechX/ntx_slack_archive/devices.md

  >I feel like its a rather broad question.
 Would you be more interested in the application side of things (i.e. what are people doing with EEG) or the hardware side of things (i.e. what kind of EEG system do people buy/build)?

+9/13/2017 3:27 PM

+ **yannick** :

+ >I feel like its a rather broad question.
+Would you be more interested in the application side of things (i.e. what are people doing with EEG) or the hardware side of things (i.e. what kind of EEG system do people buy/build)?